-Let's come to 2-John 1 (Int): "The elder to {the} elect lady and her children, whom I love in truth, and not I only, but also all those who have known the Truth."
-Have known. by experience, the Truth.
-And that's what we need to do.
+2-John 1 (Int.): "The elder to {the} elect lady and her children, whom I love in truth, and not I only, but also all those who have known the Truth."
+Have known by experience the Truth.
+That's what we need to do.